amigavision/amigavision.github.io/docs.md

 ## Bug Reports *&* Feature Requests {#bugs}

 While AmigaVision has been tested for many years, the sheer volume of games and demos makes it all but certain that something has been overlooked somewhere.
-If you find something that doesn't work or seems like it's running with the wrong settings, or something is missing — tell us about it in the issue tracker found under the Development section at [amiga.vision].
+If you find something that doesn't work or seems like it's running with the wrong settings, or something is missing — tell us about it in the issue tracker found under the Support section at [amiga.vision].

 ## Credits {#credits}